better-internet/radworks-grants/docs/blog/mirror_intro.md

 These are larger (>$50,000) or more technical grants.

-Fill out our handy [markdown template here](https://raw.githubusercontent.com/radicle-dev/radicle-grants/main/grants/applications/template.md).
+Copy and fill out out our handy [markdown template here](https://raw.githubusercontent.com/radicle-dev/radicle-grants/main/grants/applications/template.md).

 Post that application in the [grants category of Radicle's forum]().